Laramie County Detention Facility

 Satellite View of Laramie County Detention Facility

-The Laramie County Detention Facility is a medium-security detention center located at 1910 Pioneer Ave in Cheyenne, WY.
-This county jail is operated locally by the Laramie County Sheriff's Office and holds inmates awaiting trial or sentencing.
-Most of the sentenced inmates are here for less than two years.
-Laramie County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Cheyenne Police Department who do not have their own long-term lock-up.
+The Laramie Co Jail, located at 1910 Pioneer Ave in Cheyenne, WY, is a secure detention center operated by the Laramie County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Cheyenne Police Department.

 Inmate Locator